 The wound care specialists at R3’s hyperbaric wound care centers will work to assess each patient and then recommend the right treatment plan for them based on their condition.
 As a patient, you’ll receive HBOT in a private setting with the latest hyperbaric technology, where your treatment team will be monitoring you throughout the procedure.
 Each treatment session is easy, painless, and even relaxing.

-Each of our four clinic locations has state of the art equipment, skilled wound care specialists, and a comfortable atmosphere.
+Each of our eight clinic locations has state of the art equipment, skilled wound care specialists, and a comfortable atmosphere.
 At R3 Wound Care & Hyperbarics, our primary function is wound care treatment, and we are independent of any hospital.
-You don’t even need a referral from a doctor to make an appointment or receive treatment.
+You don’t even need a referral from a doctor to make an appointment or receive treatment (unless you have an HMO plan).